mom-ocean/MOM6/ac/README.md

     These are used to specify where to check out the source code for each respective project.

+Additional hooks for FMS builds do not yet exist, but can be added if necessary.

 # Known issues / Future development

 ## MPI configuration

-There are minor issues with the MPI configuration macro, where it may locate an MPI launcher based on a compiler which does not match the corresponding compiler, `FC`, which will tend to default to GFortran.
+There are minor issues with the MPI configuration macro, where it may use an MPI build wrapper (e.g. `mpifort`)  whose underlying compiler does not match the `FC` compiler, which will often be auto-configured to `gfortran`.

-This is usually not an issue, but can cause confusion when the `FCFLAGS` were configured for the launcher but do not work with `FC`, whose value is only used in the initial `configure` testing.
+This is usually not an issue, but can cause confusion if `FCFLAGS` is configured for the MPI wrapper but is incompatible with the `FC` compiler.

 To resolve this, ensure that `FC` and `FCFLAGS` are specified for the same compiler.

 ## Coupled builds

-The autoconf build is currently only capable of building ocean-only executables, and cannot yet be build as a standalone library.
+The Autoconf build is currently only capable of building ocean-only executables, and cannot yet be build as part of a coupled more, nor as a standalone library.
 This is planned to be addressed in a future release.